Paronychia is inflammation of the skin around a finger or toenail. It can be acute or chronic.

 - Keep fingernails scrupulously clean.

-- Wash thoroughly after dirty work with soap and water, rinse off and dry carefully.
+- Wash after dirty work with soap and water, rinse off and dry carefully.

-- Apply a emollient hand cream frequently - dimeticone barrier creams may help.
+- Apply emollient hand cream frequently – dimeticone barrier creams may help.

-It often takes months to clear paronychia, and it can recur in predisposed individuals.
+Chronic paronychia may persist for months or longer, and can recur in predisposed individuals.

 On DermNet NZ:

 - Introduction to fungal infections